 Being Fully Remote

-OmbuLabs is a fully remote company with team members working in many time zones.
-To handle our remote work we spend a lot of time messaging on Slack, chatting in Zoom meetings, pairing on Tuple, and using Pivotal Tracker for project management.
-We keep track of all of our information and processes in Tettra, and are expected to contribute to keeping it up to date.
+OmbuLabs is a 100% remote company with team members working in many time zones.
+To handle our remote work we spend a lot of time messaging on Slack, chatting in Zoom meetings, and using Jira for project management.
+We keep track of all of our information and processes in Slite, and are expected to contribute to keeping it up to date.

 Being proactive and having excellent communication are two skills that are essential to succeeding at OmbuLabs.
 Asking for help, and being able to clearly explain issues and blockers is necessary for any remote team member to excel.